STATE WATER PROJECT

 STATE WATER INTERCONNECTION PROJECT

-The proposed interconnection project will bring State Water allocations to western Ventura County.
-The project is a collaboration between the City of Ventura, Calleguas Municipal Water District, Casitas Municipal Water District and United Water Conservation District to enhance local and regional water security.
+The City of Ventura has had a State Water entitlement since the 1970s but has been unable to use it because it lacked the facilities for conveyance.
+The proposed interconnection project will allow State Water to western Ventura County.
+The interconnection project is designed to move up to 18,800 acre-feet of water per year through the Calleguas MWD system.
+The project is a collaboration between the City of Ventura, Calleguas Municipal Water District, and United Water Conservation District to enhance local and regional water security.

 By partnering to bring State Water to multiple agencies throughout Ventura County, the project is economically advantageous and meets a regional water need.

-The project will include two turnouts for United, which will use the additional supply to manage the groundwater basins within its boundaries more efficiently.
+The project will include two turnouts for United, which will use the additional supply options to manage the groundwater basins within its boundaries more efficiently or as a backup supplies.

 Article 21 leaving Lake Pyramid